r-lib/tzdb/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.3.0 Submission

+This minor release of tzdb updates the embedded 'date' library and updates the time zone data to 2022a.

 ## 0.2.0 Submission

 This minor release of tzdb updates the embedded 'date' library, fixes